 What is Nylon Fiber?
 What is it made of?
 And How?

-A polymer is a large molecule composed of many repeated subunits, known as monomers.
-Synthetic polymers are man-made polymers.
-Nylon is a Polyamide which is a type of synthetic polymer with repeated amide groups.
+A polymer is a large molecule composed of many repeated subunits known as monomers.
+Synthetic polymers are manufactured polymers.
+Nylon is a polyamide, that is a type of synthetic polymer with repeated amide groups.

 To put it simply Nylon polymers are spun into Nylon fibers and then made into Nylon fabric.
 Melt spinning is a commonly used method for Nylon fiber manufacturing.
 The Molten polymer is forced through a spinneret (a device with a lot of pores that looks like a shower head) to obtain long threads of nylon.

-Nylon was first manufactured as a synthetic substitute of Silk.
+Nylon was first manufactured as a synthetic substitute for Silk.
 So the Nylon fibers have a chemical structure similar to that of Silk fibers.

-- Nylon is very durable and lasts a long time
+- It is very durable and lasts a long time.

-- Nylon is abrasion resistant and does not tear easily
+- It is abrasion resistant and does not tear easily.

 - Nylon takes color dyes very well and the color does not fade easily